 Welcome to NC State University!
 This webpage will provide you with some important information to help you prepare for your stay at NC State University.
 Please contact us if you have further questions after reading this material.
-The Office of International Services (OIS) provides many services for the University’s international students, scholars, and their families, including advice on immigration related matters and English and cross-cultural programs for students, scholars, and spouses.
+The Office of International Services (OIS) provides many services for the University’s international students, scholars, and their families including advice on immigration-related matters, orientation programs, and English and cross-cultural programs for students, scholars, and spouses.

 Once you have your Unity ID and password, you can register for courses in MyPack Portal.
 Consult with your Academic Advisor or Director of Graduate Program (DGP) for advice on course load and requirements.
-Note that you may see an “advising hold” when you attempt to register for class if your academic department or academic program requires you to consult with your academic advisor before registering.
+Note that you may see an “advising hold” when you attempt to register for classes if your academic department or academic program requires you to consult with your academic advisor before registering.
 If you are not sure who your advisor is, graduate students can locate contact information for the Director of Graduate Programs (DGP) here and undergraduate students can identify who their academic advisor is here.

 A signed lease (contract) and a security deposit, usually one month’s rent, are also required for most off-campus housing.
 In addition, utility companies may require an advance deposit to activate their services.
 Please note that a lease is a legally binding document.
 Lawyers at NC State’s Student Legal Services can review your lease for free before you sign it to make sure everything is in proper order.
 More information about your rights as a tenant leasing an apartment can be found on Student Legal Services website.
 If you have questions, email firstname.lastname@example.org.